A151795/class-notes/docs/wisdom.md

     - When doing application development, just make classes public.
     - In systems or framework development, you should certainly tend towards private to protect classes.
     - That said, in application development making classes public makes other app dev's job harder.

+## 4 Rules of Simple Design
+1. Passes the test
+    - The code does what it is supposed to do
+1. Reveals intention
+    - The code is legible
+    - A trained developer can look at the code and understand what it does
+    - Does the code show what is intended
+1. No duplication
+14. Fewest number of elements